cozie-app/cozie-apple-website/docs/4_deployment/deployment.md

 * Taking consent
 * Providing an iPhone and/or an Apple Watch
 * Setting up the Cozie app

 We usually provide a *participant information sheet* where we provide a concise summary of the experiment.

 Once the participant has a clear understanding of all aspects of the experiment, they can sign the consent form.

 The participant is now part of the experiment.
 We usually start the experiment with an *onboarding survey*.
 This survey includes questions that only need to be asked once during the experiment, e.g., age, height, weight, personality, etc.

 After the onboarding survey, Cozie can be installed.
-If the participant doesn't have an iPhone and/or an Apple Watch we provide the devices to them.
+If the participant doesn't have an iPhone and/or an Apple Watch, we provide the devices to them.
 We have the participant sign an equipment receipt where we note the devices and their serial numbers.
 For a quick installation process, we prepare a QR code that leads to Cozie on the app store.
 Once, Cozie is installed, the settings can be changed for the participant.
 This can also be accelerated with a [QR code](qr_code).